 Lots of thought, planning and preparation goes into how we use our support staff in class and to provide specific interventions to ensure children achieve the best academic outcomes, gain independence and are prepared for learning in the future from the earliest possible age.

 Teaching Assistants are used in the classrooms where support is most needed.
 Teaching Assistants and the SENDCo carry out 1:1 and small group interventions and provide in-class support where necessary.

 Transition to our school from nurseries and in-year transfers is supported by close liaison with previous settings and any other professionals involved with the child.
 SEND children are supported through the transition to the next stage of education in collaboration with staff from their next setting.
 This may include extra transition visits, making relationships with the staff at their new setting and pastoral support for any worries they may have.

 We have high behavioral expectations for all pupils and appropriate reasonable adjustments are made for SEND pupils, when necessary, in accordance with the Equality Act 2010 and the SEND Code of practice

 We have prepared a full report covering the whole range of our SEND work which is available at the left-hand side of this page.

-If you have a question or need a solution to any issue or problem regarding your child, please contact Mrs. Dickerson or Mrs. Hudson, who will arrange to meet you as soon as possible.
+If you have a question or need a solution to any issue or problem regarding your child, please contact Mrs Dickerson or Miss Goodwin, who will arrange to meet you as soon as possible.

 If, after speaking to them, you feel that they have not sorted out your query or complaint to your satisfaction, then please follow the DRET complaints procedure.